Northland double shooting probed by Coroner

-A coroner investigating the deaths of a Northland mother and daughter property inspecting duo and a tenant who brutally murdered them has questioned Trade Me gun purchasing processes.
+A coroner investigating the deaths of a Northland mother and daughter property inspecting duo and a tenant who fatally shot them, has questioned Trade Me gun purchasing processes.

-Wendy Christine Campbell-Rodgers, 60, and her daughter Natanya Kelly Campbell, 37, died from multiple gunshot wounds after being gunned down at a Whangārei Heads property rented by Quinn Lorne Patterson in July 2017.
+Wendy Christine Campbell-Rodgers, 60, and her daughter Natanya Kelly Campbell, 37, died from multiple gunshot wounds after being gunned down at a Whangārei Heads property rented by Quinn Lorne Patterson on July 26, 2017.

-They had gone to the remote property about 10.30am with maintenance worker Jeffrey Pipe to carry out a property inspection and do some repairs.
+They had gone to the remote property about 10.30am with maintenance contractor Jeffrey Pipe to carry out a property inspection and do some repairs.

 During a verbal exchange, Patterson got a gun and turned it on the group.

-The Campbell women died at the scene but Pipe, who was shot in the back, managed to escape in his vehicle and alerted police.
+The Campbell women died at the scene but Pipe managed to escape in his vehicle and alerted police.

 Officers later tried to negotiate with Patterson but he got into a shootout with them.
 His house suddenly became engulfed in flames.